garden-io/garden/docs/guides/development-workflows.md

 In this example, since the `integ` tests depends on the `frontend` which has a transitive dependency on the `backend`, Garden will ensure that both the `frontend` and `backend` are deployed with the latest code before running the `integ` tests.
 The `unit` test only requires a build of the `frontend` which is an implicit dependency for all tests in the module.

-## Next steps

-We recommend diving into our [configuration files guide](./configuration-files.md) next, to learn more about how to set up a project with Garden.